Reduce mass incarceration through targeted, culturally-responsive, evidence-supported solutions and strategic engagements.

 What We Do

 We use culturally responsive research and data to understand the best approaches to structural, institutional and cultural criminal justice reform.
 Our research helps us advocate for race, ethnicity and class-based equity within the criminal legal system.

-Minority researchers are necessary for an equitable criminal legal system.
+Culturally responsive and equity-sensitive researchers are necessary for an equitable criminal legal system.
 Diversifying the justice research workforce allows us to expand our ways of thinking and practice.

 Collaboration is essential to the reimagination of the criminal justice system.
 We partner with local, regional, and national stakeholders for input, guidance and feedback on reducing disparities and maintaining public safety.